jeznag/holochain-meter-data-test/README.md

 3. In another terminal, run `node generate-meter-data.js`

+4. Wait > 10 seconds for meter data to populate (it will take 1.5hrs to commit all of the 270k data points)

-4. Use Postman or similar to make a POST request with this payload:
+5. Use Postman or similar to make a POST request with this payload:

 ```
 {